 West Virginia SNAP

-SNAP helps low-income families, the elderly, and the disabled with cash assistance to buy the food they need for a nutritionally adequate diet.
+SNAP helps low-income individuals and families in West Virginia afford the food they need for a nutritionally adequate diet by providing monthly food assistance benefits.

-The program serves low-income families with children, seniors, people with disabilities, and working or unemployed people of all ages.
+The program serves low-income families with children, older adults, people with disabilities, and working or unemployed people of all ages.

 FAQ